ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 ### Frameworks, Libraries & Programs Used

-Balsamiq - Used to create wireframes.
+[Balsamiq](https://balsamiq.com/) - Used to create wireframes.

-Git - For version control.

-Github - To save and store the files for the website.
+[Github](https://github.com/) - To save and store the files for the website.

-Bootstrap Version 5 - The framework for the website.
+[Bootstrap Version 5](https://getbootstrap.com/) - The framework for the website.
 Code for the navigation bar, carousel, cards and form were used and modified.
 Additional CSS styling was also implemented in style.css.

-Google Fonts - To import the fonts used on the website.
+[Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-Font Awesome - For the iconography on the website.
+[Font Awesome](https://fontawesome.com/) - For the iconography on the website.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.